James Comey Fast Facts

-(CNN)Here's a look at the life of James Comey, director of the Federal Bureau of Investigation.
+(CNN)Here's a look at the life of James Comey, former director of the Federal Bureau of Investigation.

 Personal: